ADELABU-ADEJUMOKE/PROJECT-ON-LITA-CAPSTONE/README.md

 Each bar represents the sales for a specific order date, allowing for an analysis of sales trends over time.

+****SQL****

+Questions that was used to analyse the sales data where:

+- retrieve the total sales for each product category.
+- find the number of sales transactions in each region.
+- find the highest-selling product by total sales value.
+- calculate total revenue per product.
+- calculate monthly sales totals for the current year.
+- find the top 5 customers by total purchase amount.
+- calculate the percentage of total sales contributed by each region.
+- identify products with no sales in the last quarter.

   #### ***VITUALIZATION IMAGES***: